 If their session only took the hour, the twenty minutes gave his staff time to help that one person with billing or scheduling their next appointment in an unhurried manner without a lot of people overhearing their conversations.

-People started appreciating the scheduling because they knew they would be seen within 10 minutes of their appointed time; they felt respected that their time had value to him as well.
+People started appreciating the scheduling because they knew they would see their counselor within 10 minutes of their appointed time; they felt respected that their time had value to him as well.
 I came away understanding that success was not all about location, location, location.

-Take the time to listen actively to the messages that people give you; the knowledge they are sharing, and do not determine the worth of anything because you judge the outer cover to be of no importance or insignificant.
-Each person has experience and knowledge and asking them to share what they know has enriched my life more than I can say.
+Take the time to listen to the messages that people give you, the knowledge they are sharing, and do not determine the worth of anything because you judge the outer cover to be of no importance or insignificant.
+Each person has experience and knowledge, and asking them to share what they know has enriched my life more than I can say.

 Don’t Dismiss Wisdom Because It Differs from How You Think